aless80/DeepSee_TimeCharts/README.md

 ### Limitations
 The default filter control is not used when you first load the dashboard.
 This has been ProdLogged.
 The current implementation of onApplyFilters calls renderContents.
 This makes the filters work but renderContents runs two times at startup.
 This has been ProdLogged.
+The data should be sorted by date and be in the format "yyyy-mm-dd hh:mm:ss" eg "2018-07-27 14:25:41".
+Only one chart/column is plotted
+Buy a license from AmCharts to get rid of their tag on the top left of the graph